 VulpineOS

-Operate browser agents on a hardened Firefox runtime with real operator controls, remote access, and a clear split between the open-source stack and the commercial surfaces built on top of it.
+Operate browser agents on a hardened Firefox-based runtime with real operator controls, remote access, and a public extension surface for optional providers.

 What Ships Now